 Professor, Political Journalist Doyle McManus Discusses Role of Moderator in Presidential Debates

-After the kickoff of the presidential debates last week, we sat down with Doyle McManus, director of the Journalism Program, reporter for the Los Angeles Times and panelist in the 2000 and 2008 presidential debates to discuss the role of the moderator in the past and in coming weeks.
+After the kickoff of the presidential debates last week, we sat down with Doyle McManus, director of the Journalism Program, a reporter for the Los Angeles Times, and a panelist in the 2000 and 2008 presidential debates to discuss the role of the moderator in the past and in coming weeks.

 How do moderators help keep candidates on track for answering questions?

 The main role of moderators is simply to run a television program, which means keeping everyone reasonably close to the time they are on the air.
 It’s a complex process as they have to listen to the response of each candidate as they are being dictated questions by an off-camera director.

 The first bit of keeping on track is simply policing the time.
 For example, if they have said that each candidate gets three minutes for an opening statement, the moderator has to jump in when the time is up to ensure that they do not go over.
 Of course, all candidates will try to talk over the moderator at this point to gain more time.
 However, it is typically easier to do this for a two-person presidential debate than in a 12-person primary.

 In terms of keeping them on topic, most of the time moderators want to keep the candidate on track, focused, and responsive to questions, but they also don’t want to seize the stage if the candidate chooses to respond to Topic A by talking about Topic B instead.
 For example, a candidate may choose to talk about the death rate in the pandemic by saying “well look at how good the economy is!”
 However, if a candidate absolutely doesn’t answer a question such as “Do you support moving the embassy in Israel from Tel Aviv to Jerusalem?” then it is sensible for the moderator to politely restate it so that voters who got lost will notice that the question was not answered.